-A shadowy AI service has transformed thousands of women’s photos into fake nudes: “Make fantasy a reality”
+A shadowy AI service has transformed thousands of women’s photos into fake nudes: ‘Make fantasy a reality’

 The automated service, however, only works on women: Submit an image of a man — or an inanimate object — and it will be transformed to include breasts and female genitalia.
 (In one submitted image of a cat’s face, its eyes were replaced with what appeared to be nipples.)

-The bot’s administrator, speaking in Russian, told The Post in a private chat on Monday that they didn’t take responsibility for how requesters used the software, which they argued was freely available anyway.
+The bot’s administrator, speaking in Russian, told The Post in a private chat on Monday that they didn’t take responsibility for how requesters used the software, which they argued was freely available, anyway.
 “If a person wants to poison another, he’ll do this without us, and he’ll be the one responsible for his actions,” the administrator wrote.

 The Sensity researchers counted more than 104,000 images of women altered to appear nude and shared in public channels.
 A website for the service suggests that number is far higher, with 687,322 “girls nuded” and 83,364 “men enjoyed.”
-But the administrator said that number was random and only used for advertising, because they do not keep statistics of processed photos.
+But the administrator said that number was random and used only for advertising, because they do not keep statistics of processed photos.

 The bot’s rules say it does not allow nudes to be made of underage girls.
 But the service’s publicly visible collections feature teenage girls, including a popular TikTok personality who is 16 years old.